dbojan/xmpp-communicator/README.md

 **Changes**

 2025-11-30-1
-- more changes in colors
+- more changes in colors, added more settings for colors

 2025-11-29-1
-- reworked colors for chat, so number of account based colors is unlimited.
+- reworked colors for chat, so number of account based colors is basically unlimited.